Notable Properties of Specific Numbers

 1.76×1067 is much higher than needed for the original "unequal to" version of the question.
 It is also not a correct answer to the "greater than" version of the question.

-To get a realistic estimate for the original question, most of Padilla's derivation can be followed: A typical person thinks of a number every 2 minutes of their waking life, and with an average lifetime of 73.2 years, they would think of 73.2×365.25×24×2/3×30 = 12833424≈1.28×107 numbers during their lifetime.
+To get a realistic estimate for the "unequal to" question, most of Padilla's derivation can be followed: A typical person thinks of a number every 2 minutes of their waking life, and with an average lifetime of 73.2 years, they would think of 73.2×365.25×24×2/3×30 = 12833424≈1.28×107 numbers during their lifetime.
 About 117000000000=1.17×1011 people have ever lived, so we get about 1.5×1018 numbers that have ever been thought of.
 Many are repetitions, the distribution is uneven, and there will be more and larger gaps as we go up to larger numbers, but it is clear that if we pick random integers about 100 times this size, i.e. 1.5×1020, then there's less than a 1 in 100 chance that the randomly-selected integer will never have been thought of.

 More to the point, the task of thinking of something larger than anything anyone else has thought of is equivalent to winning a "world champion largest number contest".
 This is a task for the likes of Agustín Rayo and others who can handle formal logic, set theory, propositional calculus, Gödel numbering, and the like.
 "Googologists" continually try to formulate larger numbers building on Rayo's work and other similar results; most are only trivially larger, and among the good candidates it is hard to know which are well-formulated and which of those is largest.
 At any given moment there is only one person who presently holds the record for thinking of the largest (finite) integer, and it is very unlikely to be me or you.